 I can go about my business in this mode of religious self-justification for a while.
 It isn’t long, however, before I am haunted by the closing lines from George Herbert’s poem, The Collar.

 Call in thy death’s-head there; tie up thy fears;

 But as I raved and grew more fierce and wild

 At every word,

 Methought I heard one calling, Child!

 And I replied My Lord.“

-Update: Why does this simple address change everything?
+Update: Why does the simple address in this 17th-century poem change everything?
 Because it captures the gospel narrative that Christ gave up every shred of his territory to come, to die, to rise — to make us his children.
 That is a relationship of intimate self-sacrificial love, not cold, transactional obedience; and the degree to which I am convinced of this determines my willingness to give up everything out of love in return.